CTRL+P to print this page or click here to download a PDF version.

 SECTION V – MEMBER PLACEMENT

 An applicant is first considered for any appropriate opening in existing 20 groups.
-SBM shall review the appropriateness of any applicant’s placement.
+SBM shall review the appropriateness of any applicant’s placement and advise the applicant of their placement.
 A prospective member may be allowed to attend one meeting subject to PRIOR approval of the membership.
 If there is no appropriate opening in existing 20 groups, the applicant will be placed on a waiting list and kept informed regarding possible future openings.
-The applicant will be advised in writing of their placement.

 SECTION VI – LIMITATION OF MEMBERSHIP